yugabyte/yugabyte-db/docs/content/latest/explore/change-data-capture/debezium-connector-yugabytedb.md

 {{< note title="Note" >}}

-There is a plan to add CDC privileges to a specific user in the future releases.
+Per-user CDC privileges are planned for a future release.

 {{< /note >}}